Blowout (well drilling): History

 With a roar like a hundred express trains racing across the countryside, the well blew out, spewing oil in all directions.
 The derrick simply evaporated.
 Casings wilted like lettuce out of water, as heavy machinery writhed and twisted into grotesque shapes in the blazing inferno.

 The development of rotary drilling techniques where the density of the drilling fluid is sufficient to overcome the downhole pressure of a newly penetrated zone meant that gushers became avoidable.
-If however the fluid density was not adequate or fluids were lost to the formation, then there was still a significant risk of a well blowout.
+However, if the fluid density was not adequate or fluids were lost to the formation, then there was still a significant risk of a well blowout.

 In 1924 the first successful blowout preventer was brought to market.
 The BOP valve affixed to the wellhead could be closed in the event of drilling into a high pressure zone, and the well fluids contained.
 Well control techniques could be used to regain control of the well.
 As the technology developed, blowout preventers became standard equipment, and gushers became a thing of the past.

 In the modern petroleum industry, uncontrollable wells became known as blowouts and are comparatively rare.
 There has been significant improvement in technology, well control techniques, and personnel training which has helped to prevent their occurring.
-From 1976 to 1981, 21 blowout reports are available.
+From 1976 to 1981, only 21 blowouts occurred.